Home » Docs » Your Domains » Authorizing Your Domain

 Type your domain and click add domain button

-Once you’ve added your domain, SendLayer will automatically detect your domain host and generate 5 different DNS records unique to your domain.
+Once you’ve added your domain, SendLayer will automatically detect your domain host.

 If SendLayer doesn’t detect your domain host, you’ll see the general DNS configuration for your domain.